Student Financial Services

 Note: Maintaining satisfactory academic progress for financial aid may not be the same as remaining in good standing in the program.
 Each program has its own requirements.
 As a result, even though a student may meet satisfactory progress for financial aid purposes, they may not be meeting the requirements necessary to continue in their program.
 It is the student's responsibility to know his or her program requirements.

-The appeal will be reviewed to determine whether reinstatement of aid is justified, and the student will be notified of the decision through a campus email.
-If the appeal is approved, the student will be placed on academic probation which will allow one term of financial aid.
-The student will be given an academic plan that must be met at the end of the next enrolled term.
-The academic plan generally requires a term GPA of 2.25 and a 75% successful completion rate; under certain circumstances, other conditions may apply.
+Students whose financial aid has been suspended due to unsatisfactory progress may appeal this decision.
+However, the student must be able to document mitigating circumstances.
+A student must indicate in writing to the Office of Student Financial Services why the aid should not be suspended or terminated.
+The student must explain why satisfactory progress was not maintained and what has changed to allow the student to be successful.
+Appeals may be made if there are unusual situations such as injury to or illness of the student, death of a family member, undue hardship, or other crises.
+External documentation will be required.
+The appeal will be reviewed to determine whether reinstatement of aid is justified, and the student will be notified of the decision by email.
+If the appeal is approved, the student will be placed on probation, which will allow another term of financial aid; the student will be given an academic plan that must be met at the end of each subsequent enrolled term or until the student returns to satisfactory progress.
+The academic plan requires a term GPA of 2.0 and a 75% completion rate; under certain circumstances, different requirements may be set.

 For students receiving financial aid, Satisfactory Academic Progress notifications will be sent to the Forsyth Tech e-mail address after grade posting in the fall, spring, and summer.
 Students may access this e-mail via TechLink at www.forsythtech.edu/techlink.